 - Ordained in some denomination or other?
 Same.

-To what extent these things will be acknowledged by your diocese, to what extent anyone will even care about them—that changes from diocese to diocese and committee to committee.
+The extent to which your diocese will acknowledge these things and to what extent anyone will even care about them varies from diocese to diocese and committee to committee.
 But I can tell you that it demonstrates transparency and responsibility.

 Replacing such papers can take time, so you better get started sooner rather than later.
 And the same goes for academic transcripts.